SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

    - The properties (for resources and resource pools) and property definitions (for resource pools) will be converted if needed and written to Elasticsearch. **Empty property names will be discarded** at this stage, since they cannot be indexed in Elasticsearch. **Empty property values will be replaced with an empty string**.

-   - You can **cancel the migration process** by clicking the *Cancel Migration* button in the *Resources XML to Elastic* section.

    - When the migration for both resources and resource pools is completed, the configuration will automatically switch to Elasticsearch storage, and the local Resource Manager (where the migration was triggered) will be initialized.
 Then all other Resource Manager instances in the cluster will be notified that they should start up and switch to Elasticsearch storage.

 > [!NOTE]
+>
-> The migration should not take more than half an hour.
+> - The migration should not take more than half an hour.
 During testing, migrating a *Resources.xml* file of 1 GB in a system with a local Elasticsearch database took about 13 minutes.
+> - You can cancel the migration process by clicking the *Cancel Migration* button in the *Resources XML to Elastic* section.

 ### Troubleshooting